wcole3/2Dot_Xcode/README.md

 ##Audio (Royalty Free)
  - Menu theme - "Sky_puzzle" from Soundimage.org
- - Game theme - "Techno_caper" from soundimage.org"
+ - Game theme - "Techno_caper" from soundimage.org
- - Wall bouce -
+ - Wall bounce - "pling.wav" from SoundBible.com
- - Button Click - "Click" from SoundBible.com"
+ - Button Click - "Click" from SoundBible.com
  - Victory Que - "Short_triumphal_fanfare" from SoundBible.com
  - Game loss que - "Aww_sympathy" from SoundBible.com

 ##Textures
- - All textures we created in Paintbrush for mac; no expense was spared
+ - All textures created in Paintbrush for mac; no expense was spared

 4/2/19: There is a stuttering issue if you have USB peripherals plugged in.
 It is a bug in SDL caused by USB devices (any device besides mouse and keyboard).
 It causes a stutter every 3000ms